 Tara Tidwell Cullen is NIJC's director of communications.
 She leads NIJC's communications strategy and content development and works with the news media to tell stories about the need for fair and humane immigration laws.
 She helped launch and co-authored the inaugural reports for NIJC's Immigration Detention Transparency and Human Rights Project, which monitors the Department of Homeland Security's immigration detention contracting and inspections system.
 She regularly contributes to research, reporting, and messaging and narrative development about the need to dismantle the immigration detention system and decriminalize migration.
 Tara previously was the managing editor of Cultural Survival Quarterly.

-Julia Toepfer is NIJC's senior marketing and digital engagement strategist.
+Julia Toepfer is NIJC's associate director of digital communications.
 Julia has more than 10 years of experience working in nonprofit communications, management, and fundraising for organizations in Chicago, Milwaukee, and Boston.
 She has provided training and consulting services for nonprofits, unions, and organizations to strengthen their social media channels and develop impactful online campaigns.
 Prior to joining NIJC, Julia was a legal assistant for an immigration law firm in Boston, worked on a collaborative campaign to achieve in-state college tuition for immigrant students in Massachusetts, and worked on advancing human rights and access to health care in Guatemala.
 Julia attended Boston College where she earned a bachelor’s degree in English with a minor in Latin American studies.

 Lee VanderLinden is a supervising attorney for NIJC’s LGBT Immigrant Rights Initiative.
 Lee graduated with a degree in politics from Princeton University and obtained their J.D. from Northeastern University School of Law in Boston.
 While in law school, they interned with GLBTQ Legal Advocates & Defenders (GLAD), the Irish International Immigrant Center, the People’s Law Office, and NIJC’s LGBT Immigrant Rights Initiative.
 Lee is licensed in the state of Illinois.